Welcome to the Austin Center for Radiation Oncology!

 During and after radiation

 As you go through the process, we evaluate your side effects on a weekly basis to see if your side effects are appropriate for the amount of radiation you’ve received.
-At the completion of therapy, we’re going to set up some appointments for you including a return visit to see Dr. Garza, and an appointment with your Urologist.
+At the completion of therapy, we’re going to set up some appointments for you including a return visit to see your Radiation Oncologist, and an appointment with your Urologist.
 We’ll also set a schedule to monitor your response to therapy by checking your PSA.
 Over a period of time, we expect your PSA to have difference types of responses depending on where you are on the spectrum.

 Patients are always curious as to what else they can do to enhance their response and to lower side effects.
 During the course of treatment, we’re going to talk to you about diet.
 In reality, there is no special diet for prostate cancer, it’s the same heart healthy diet you should be on already.
 However, there are certain foods that can aggravate your symptoms.
 If appropriate, we’ll give you a list of foods that will help reduce those side effects in the long run.
 If you have too much gas production, we have a list of foods that can actually help reduce the amount of gas that you have.